 Naples Waterfront Restaurants

-Although overall, Naples has less shoreline than the Sarasota area, that doesn’t mean there is a lack of waterfront options.
+Although overall, Naples has less shoreline than the Sarasota area.
+But that doesn’t mean there is a lack of waterfront options.
 From tiki bars to 4-star dining, you can find it here.

 If you want to drive a little, you can also head out to Sanibel or Marco Island.
 On Marco Island, you will find more variety with numerous open seating and casual dining than Sanibel.